Stremio/stremio-addons/README.md

 # stremio-addons
 An Add-ons system that works like an RPC system, however it allows to **chain multiple Add-ons** and it automatically selects which addon to handle the call, depending on the arguments and the priority of add-ons (e.g. get a stream).
 You can also issue calls to all Add-ons and aggregate results (e.g. search metadata).
+Stremio Add-ons are **loaded through HTTP**, so the Add-on has to have it's own server.
+See "[Creating a basic Add-on](documentation/basic-addon.md)" for the reasons behind this approach.

 #### Provides